In this post, I want to show you how to thread a sewing machine needle easily.

 Remove the loop from the threader and pull out the thread end through the needle eye.

 This built-in needle threader is a wonderful invention indeed but you have to be gentle with it because it breaks quite easily.
 For example, if the small hook that goes through the needle’s eye is bent for some reason it will go to the side of the needle rather than through the eye.
 In this case, you will have to center it again to realign it with the needle eye – you can gently push it back to the center position with your fingernail or a small screwdriver.

 Sometimes the hook fails to pull a loop of the thread – something can be wrong, then check the needle and its setting.

 Unfortunately, built-in needle threaders don’t work well with thick threads (like size ##10-30 weight), very thin needles (size 65/9 and smaller), twin needles, etc. In this case, you will need to thread the needle the regular way.

 5. There are automatic needle threaders on modern sewing machines.
-My Destiny 2 has exactly that.
-See how wonderful it is in the video below.
-You practically just press a correct button for automatic threading.
+You practically just press the correct button for automatic threading.
 This feature is especially nice for machine embroidery when you need to change the thread color many times.

 And now I want to show you something unusual – I bet you didn’t see it before.
 What am I talking about?